canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 juju deploy hello-kubecon
 ```

-To see the pod created by the Indico charm, run `kubectl get pods` on a namespace named for the Juju model you've deployed the Content-cache charm into.
+To see the pod created by the Content-cache-k8s charm, run `kubectl get pods` on a namespace named for the Juju model you've deployed the Content-cache-k8s charm into.
 The output is similar to the following:

 ```bash
 modeloperator-98b8cb7df-m6stx   1/1     Running   0          2m20s